Woodleaf (Master of the House)

 Macy: Explain Infinite Trolling.

 Woodleaf: The term comes from the David Foster Wallace Book, Infinite Jest.
 And it’s pretty self-explanatory.
 None of my art turns out to be real art for the sake of art.
 All of my art is based on some kind of fraud, where I cheat the buyer.
 The buyer thinks he is getting one thing, like a mind machine that will get him legally high without having to ingest potentially harmful and costly substances.
-But, instead he gets a headache.
+But, instead he gets a headache from the lights flashing in his eyes.

 Macy: I don’t think S. Owl is the kind of image we want for ourselves.
 I wish I was young and good-looking again.
 I would like to be a model for your cover art.